paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Question #217

-**Texto original:**
-A company runs a global web application on Amazon EC2 instances behind an Application Load Balancer.
-The application stores data in Amazon Aurora.
-The company needs to create a disaster recovery solution and can tolerate up to 30 minutes of downtime and potential data loss.
-The solution does not need to handle the load when the primary infrastructure is healthy.
-What should a solutions architect do to meet these requirements?
-A. Deploy the application with the required infrastructure elements in place.
-Use Amazon Route 53 to configure active-passive failover.
-Create an Aurora Replica in a second AWS Region.
-B. Host a scaled-down deployment of the application in a second AWS Region.
-Use Amazon Route 53 to configure active-active failover.
-Create an Aurora Replica in the second Region.
-C. Replicate the primary infrastructure in a second AWS Region.
-Use Amazon Route 53 to configure active-active failover.
-Create an Aurora database that is restored from the latest snapshot.
-D. Back up data with AWS Backup.
-Use the backup to create the required infrastructure in a second AWS Region.
-Use Amazon Route 53 to configure active-passive failover.
-Create an Aurora second primary instance in the second Region.

-**Tradução:**
 Uma empresa executa um aplicativo global na web em instâncias Amazon EC2 atrás de um Application Load Balancer.
 O aplicativo armazena dados no Amazon Aurora.
 A empresa precisa criar uma solução de recuperação de desastres e pode tolerar até 30 minutos de inatividade e possível perda de dados.
 A solução não precisa lidar com a carga quando a infraestrutura primária está saudável.
 O que um arquiteto de soluções deve fazer para atender a esses requisitos?
 A. Implantar o aplicativo com os elementos de infraestrutura necessários.
 Usar o Amazon Route 53 para configurar failover ativo-passivo.
 Criar uma réplica do Aurora em uma segunda região da AWS.